chinmay404/Full_stack-YouTube-Playlist-Downloader-Django/README.md

 The web application provides a simple user interface for downloading YouTube videos and playlists.
 Users can enter a YouTube video or playlist URL, and the application will download the corresponding video or playlist.

 ## learned Skills :
-Django , Youtube Python Library , Download Multiple Files , servering Results on frontend
+Django , Youtube Python Library : pytube , HttpResponse, FileResponse ,  Download Multiple Files , servering Results on frontend

 ## View
 ![site_sc_1](https://user-images.githubusercontent.com/92822013/225527465-da5cfcc5-d710-4779-938b-4735c1c48c38.png)